-A thriving community spirit is one of the things which stands out when you spend even a few hours in Boothstown.
+A thriving community spirit is one thing that stands out when you spend even a few hours in Boothstown.

 Set on the border of the City of Salford, with Wigan to the west, the East Lancashire Road to the north and the Bridgewater Canal to the south, Boothstown’s location is its major appeal.